beginning of content

 What is safe sex?

-Safe sex (sometimes called safer sex) is when you and your partner have sexual contact whilst protecting yourselves against sexually transmitted infections (STIs) and unplanned pregnancies.
+Safe sex is when you and your sexual partner have sexual contact while protecting yourselves against sexually transmitted infections (STIs) and unplanned pregnancies.

-Safe sex reduces your risk of catching an STI, as it reduces direct contact with your partner's body and body fluids (blood, semen or vaginal secretions) that can carry infections.
+Safe sex helps lower your chance of catching an STI by limiting direct contact with your sexual partner's body and body fluids.
+Body fluids such as blood, semen or vaginal secretions can carry infections.

-Before you have sex, it's important that you feel comfortable talking to your partner about sex.
-You should make decisions together about safe sex and using condoms.
-You have the right to say no to sex if your partner refuses to use condoms.
+Before you have sex, it's important to feel comfortable talking to your sexual partner about sex.
+You can make decisions together about safe sex and using condoms.
+You have the right to say no to sex if your sexual partner refuses to use condoms.

-Withdrawing your penis before ejaculation (also known as the withdrawal method or 'pulling out') is not safe sex, as fluids can be released even before ejaculation.
+Withdrawing the penis before ejaculation (also known as the withdrawal method or 'pulling out') does not protect against STIs.
+This is because fluids can be released before ejaculation.

 What is an STI?

 An STI is an infection that spreads from one person to another during sexual contact.
-STIs can be caused by a virus, bacteria or parasite.
+STIs can be caused by bacteria, viruses and parasites:

 How are STIs spread?

-STIs can spread when bodily fluids are shared between people during oral, anal and vaginal sex or by skin-to-skin contact.
+STIs can spread when body fluids are shared between people.
+This can happen during oral, anal and vaginal sex or through skin-to-skin contact.

 What can I do to stay safe?

-Here are some tips to help you practice safe sex:
+Here are some ways to practice safe sex:

 Condoms

-Condoms are the only contraceptive method that also protects against unplanned pregnancies and STIs.
-If you are using another method of contraception, you should also use condoms to protect you from STIs.
+Condoms are the only contraceptive method that protects against both STIs and unplanned pregnancies.
+If you use another form of contraception, using condoms as well can help protect you from STIs.

-Remember, condoms will not protect against STIs if the part of the body affected is unprotected and there is skin-to-skin contact.
+Condoms do not protect against STIs if the affected part of the body is uncovered and there is skin-to-skin contact.

 Dental dams

-A dental dam is a thin latex square you can place over your vaginal and anal area to protect you from STIs during oral sex.
+A dental dam is a thin latex square placed over the vaginal or anal area during oral sex.
+This helps lower your chance of STIs.

-Dental dams will not protect you against STIs if the affected body part is not covered by the dam and there is skin-to-skin contact.
+Dental dams do not protect you against STIs if the affected area is not covered by the dam and there is skin-to-skin contact.

-Some STIs, such as genital warts, herpes and pubic lice, can spread even if you're using a condom or dental dam.
+Some STIs, such as genital warts, herpes and pubic lice, can spread even if you are using a condom or dental dam.
 This is because they are transmitted through skin-to-skin contact.

-How do I know if my partner has an STI?
+How do I know if my sexual partner has an STI?

-If you have been diagnosed with an STI:
+If you have been diagnosed with an STI, there are important steps you can take:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.